radwankakar/infrastructure/docs/adr/0002-build-amis.md

 * Consistency of servers being stood up.
 * Repeatability of server creation.
-* Future scalability of serers and applications we host.
+* Future scalability of servers and applications we host.
 * Enabling dev teams to have more ownership of what is installed on their servers.

 ## Considered Options